About

 Since September 2024, I work in the AGELESS project.

-Within AGELESS, I am the central node for stakeholder engagement.
+Within AGELESS, I am the central node for policy and societal engagement.
 I lead the co-design, co-production and co-evaluation of research with policy relevance and facilitate dialogue between scientific partners and decision-makers to ensure that long-term biodiversity data and governance insights are effectively integrated into conservation strategies in Areas Beyond National Jurisdiction (ABNJ).

 Our central aim is to best support Germany's ratification and subsequent implementation process of the Biodiversity Beyond National Jurisdiction (BBNJ, also known as the High Seas Treaty) Agreement.